1318133/DT-F-Transformer-Dual-Transpose-Fusion-Transformer-for-Polarization-Image-Fusion/README.md

 # DT-F Transformer
 The model of DT-F-Transformer has been uploaded as 'palfu.py'.

+# Dataset
+Please refer to the website "https://github.com/1318133/PIF-dataset" for the dataset related to the paper.

 # Reference
 @article{liu2024dt,
   title={DT-F Transformer: Dual transpose fusion transformer for polarization image fusion},